wbenny/mini-tor/README.md

 ### Remarks

-* s i stated above, this application is proof of concept.
+* as i stated above, this application is proof of concept.
 * you can sometimes expect buggy behavior.
 * this is definitelly not full-blown secure replacement for tor.